Me and my Grandpa Schmidt

 Grandpa had saved a nice nest egg before his wedding in 1917 and he took his Annie on a honeymoon for several months before they settled down.
 They traveled by train all the way to Vancouver and then down the American west coast visiting relatives in California before going on to Kansas to visit more family members and take a winter course at Bethel College in Newton Kansas.

-The house my grandfather designed and helped to build for his family in Drake Saskatchewan
+The house my grandfather built for his family in Drake Saskatchewan

 By the time my mother, their third child, was born in 1925 Grandpa had designed and built a brand new house with the help of a local carpenter.
 My grandfather bragged their house would have the best of everything.
 It was one of the few homes in Drake with an indoor bathroom.
 It featured hot air registers, an ivy covered front porch, a parlour, four bedrooms with deep walk-in closets, wooden banisters, a dumb-waiter, a large dining room and even a stained glass window.
 Grandpa was generous about sharing his home.
 His widowed mother-in-law lived with them as well as his brother who had epilepsy and was nearly blind and they took in a displaced man from Poland after World War II.

-Peter and Annie Schmidt with their four children- left to right Viola, Leila, Dorothy(my mother) and Earl
+Peter and Annie Schmidt with their four children

 According to my mother my grandfather was very outgoing and popular.
 He had lots of friends.
 Mom remembers going to Saskatoon to shop.
 Her Dad would wait on a bench outside the various stores and when she and her mother would come out of the store her Dad would be having a friendly conversation with whoever had happened to sit down beside him.